ericaslab/pipico_vband_cw/README.md

 ## Hardware

-GPIO 0 - Connects to tip
+- GPIO 0 - Connects to tip of 3.5mm socket

-GPIO 1 - Connects to ring
+- GPIO 1 - Connects to ring of 3.5mm socket

 ## Credits
 Code used here is based on the Adafruit example code for a four button macropad.